 At the intersection of business and technology, Business Analytics is at the heart of the Tepper School.
 It practically defines our approach to operations research and information systems, and also finds application in marketing, operation management, and other fields.

 Who Should Apply for the Business Analytics Track

 The Business Analytics track is appropriate for MBA students interested in transforming large amounts of data into better decisions.
 Possible careers include consulting in data-rich environments, analytical marketing, information technology, and financial data analysis.

 MBA students interested in the Business Analytics track should have a strong interest in analytical approaches to management, as shown by aptitude in courses such as Optimization, Probability and Statistics, and Statistical Decision-Making.

 Business Analytics Courses

-Business Analytics track students must take three required courses and complete the capstone project.
-In addition, students must complete at least five additional electives.
+Business Analytics Track students must take eight courses and complete the capstone project.

 The Business Analytics MBA Capstone Course